datadryad/dryad-app/app/views/layouts/_best_practices.html.md

 <p>So, you want to share your research data in Dryad, but are unsure where to start or what you 'should' share?
 Don't worry, it's not always clear how to craft a dataset with reusability in mind.</p>

 <p>We want to help you share your research with the scientific community to increase its <a href="https://peerj.com/articles/175/">visibility</a> and foster collaborations.
-The following guidelines will help make your Dryad datasets as interpretable and reusable as possible.</p>
+The following guidelines will help make your Dryad datasets as <a href="https://www.force11.org/group/fairgroup/fairprinciples">Findable, Accessible, Interoperable, and Reusable (FAIR)</a> as possible.</p>

 <p>No time to dig into the details?
 Check out our <a href="/docs/QuickstartGuideToDataSharing.pdf">quickstart guide to data sharing</a>.</p>